froffyman/fyp_summit/README.md

 Summit features a rudimentary fishing and combat system, as well as 2 example quests.

 Important note: The huge JavaScript content just comes from exported builds of the game meant for the web.
+The language used to create Summit was GDScript.